 Cancer screening programs

-General practices play an important role in patient education and awareness of cancer screening.
-Clinician endorsement has the greatest influence on people participating in screening.
-EMPHN is committed to supporting general practices to improve cancer screening rates and establish effective practice systems by providing assistance with:
+General practices play an important role in patient education and awareness and participation rates of cancer screening.
+We support general practices to establish effective practice systems which improve cancer screening rates.
+This support includes:

 - data cleansing and analysis